About Bidding At Auction

 To bid on cars at an auction requires the efforts of a skilled person as stated above.
 This person must have exceptional timing and great hand-eye coordination if bidding on two nor three cars at the same time as they sit there pushing little buttons watching lights flashing.
 Each car will be auctioned in 20 or so seconds or less from beginning to end.
 There is no time for phone calls or a beer lol.

 The bidding will start at 9 am and be relentless for the next 8 to 12 hours.
 We have multiple people often bidding on the same car.
 The highest bidder wins.
 Explaining to someone that they lost a car even though it was possibly less that their budget is never easy.
 The highest bidder is the winner.
-No favourites.
+No favorites.

 We cant see other bidders or their budgets.
 We simply watch the numbers grow and hope that at some point the lights turn red and the car starts selling under our budget.